 Aside from reports that some of the car seats provided by car rental companies may be outdated and not up to most current safety standards, you may find that the convenience factor disappears when you try to actually install the car seat in the rental car.
 The company will not do it for you.
 Nor will they help you do it.

-And, unless you’ve rented a car that is identical to your car at home, the combination of trying to install and unfamiliar car seat into an unfamiliar car while standing in a hot airport garage will be unpleasant and could easily add 45 minutes to an hour to your trip.
+And, unless you’ve rented a car that is identical to your car at home, the combination of trying to install an unfamiliar car seat into an unfamiliar car while standing in a hot airport garage will be unpleasant and could easily add 45 minutes to an hour to your trip.

 If you’re flying with a car seat or stroller, here’s a packing hack that will help save a few dollars.
-Usually there’s no fee for checking those baby gear items.
+Usually, there’s no fee for checking those baby gear items.
 So, plan to stash inside a nice roomy gear bag that can also store some other items.

-You could certainly use the extra space for other baby items like bottles, food or diapers.
+You could certainly use the extra space for other baby items like bottles, food, or diapers.
 But you could also store things like bulky jackets you don’t need on the plane or heavy shoes.